-Key Messages for Tropical Storm Zeta Advisory 3: 5:00 AM EDT Sun Oct 25, 2020
+Key Messages for Tropical Storm Zeta Advisory 4: 11:00 AM EDT Sun Oct 25, 2020

-1. Zeta is expected to produce tropical storm conditions over extreme western Cuba on Monday.
-Tropical storm conditions are possible in the northern Yucatan Peninsula of Mexico Monday night and early Tuesday.
+1. Tropical storm conditions are expected in portions of the northern Yucatan Peninsula of Mexico Monday night and early Tuesday, with hurricane conditions possible.
+Tropical storm conditions could occur over extreme western Cuba on Monday.

-2. Through Wednesday, heavy rainfall is expected from Tropical Storm Zeta across portions of central and western Cuba, the Cayman Islands, Jamaica, the northeast Yucatan peninsula of Mexico, Southern Florida and the Keys.
+2. Through Wednesday, heavy rainfall is expected from Zeta across portions of central and western Cuba, the Cayman Islands, Jamaica, the northeast Yucatan peninsula of Mexico, southern Florida and the Keys.
 This rainfall may lead to flash flooding in urban areas.

-3. Zeta is forecast to approach the northern Gulf Coast as a tropical storm Tuesday night and Wednesday, and could bring storm surge, rainfall, and wind impacts to areas from Louisiana to the Florida Panhandle.
+3. Zeta could be at or just below hurricane strength when it approaches the northern Gulf Coast on Wednesday, and could bring storm surge rainfall, and wind impacts to areas from Louisiana to the Florida Panhandle.
 Residents in these areas should monitor the progress of Zeta and updates to the forecast.